 Here is suggested text for a paragraph on scales for assessing magnitudes.
 Delete the information about scales that are not in your study… All effects are presented with the qualitative magnitude of their observed (sample) value, evaluated with the following scales for trivial, small, moderate, large, very large and extremely large respectively (Hopkins et al., 2009): for effects with no known relationship to performance, wealth or health, standardized thresholds given by <0.2, ≥0.2, ≥0.6, ≥1.2, ≥2.0, and ≥4.0 times the appropriate between-subject standard deviation [which you will have to describe in the section devoted to the modeling]; Pearson correlation coefficients of <0.1, ≥0.1, ≥0.3, ≥0.5, ≥0.7, and ≥0.9, corresponding to these standardized thresholds; for effects on or directly related to competitive performance times or distances, an increase or decrease of <0.3, ≥0.3, ≥0.9, ≥1.6, ≥2.5, and ≥4.0 times the within-athlete variability of performance between major competitions (analyzed as percent effects via log transformation) [you will have to state this value and cite a publication for it]; for individual or team match performance, <1, ≥1, ≥3, ≥5, ≥7, and ≥9 extra wins or losses in every 10 matches with an otherwise evenly matched opponent (analyzed via logistic models); for effects on injury or other morbidity or mortality prevalence or incidence, on counts, or on wealth, factor decreases of >0.9, ≤0.9, ≤0.7, ≤0.5, ≤0.3, and ≤0.1, and factor increases represented by their reciprocals, <1.11, ≥1.11, ≥1.43, ≥2.0, ≥3.3, and ≥10.
 To evaluate magnitudes of standard deviations representing variability in an effect (individual differences or responses), the square of the standard deviation was assumed to be normally distributed (Hopkins, 2018), and the magnitude thresholds are one-half of those in the above scales, equivalent to evaluating two standard deviations with the above thresholds (Smith & Hopkins, 2011).
 Effects of between- or within-subject linear numeric predictors were evaluated for two between- or within-subject standard deviations of the predictor, representing typically high minus typically low predicted effects (Hopkins et al., 2009).

 First published 8 June 2020.
+Revised 29 August 2020.

 ©2020